Chapter 1: Morning in Roanapur

 "Revy, what the fu-"

-She was a wreck.
-Her hair was starting to fall out of its ponytail, and despite her attempt to cover it up, he could tell she had been crying.
+She was an absolute wreck.
+It looked like she hadn't slept a wink since last night, her hair was a mess and was starting to fall out of its ponytail, and despite her attempt to cover it up, he could tell she had been crying.
 He felt her hand trembling slightly with the gun aimed at his forehead.
 It was clear she wasn't angry with him.
-She was scared.

-"Revy..." he tried speaking as calmly as possible.
-His tone indicated his concern for her.
+"Revy..." he tried speaking as calmly as possible, his tone indicating his concern for her.

 "I said SHUT UP fucking asshole!"
-Revy tried sounding tough, but Rock could detect the faint cracks in her voice.
+Revy spat angrily, but Rock could detect the faint cracks in her voice.
 He knew he had the upper hand, and he was prepared to call her bluff.

 "Fine Revy, go ahead.
 Shoot me," mocked Rock.
 He stared back at her with a hard, stern expression, without the slightest hint of fear.
 He wasn't afraid of her threats.
 He knew damn well it was all just an act, and it was one he had seen too many times before.

-Revy searched for any sign of weakness in Rock's expression, but he was as stern as a statue.
-Finally, after accepting that Rock wasn't going to give in, Revy removed her cutlass from Rock's forehead and backed off.
-She turned around toward the sun-blinded window to face away from him.
+Revy searched for any sign of weakness in Rock's expression, but he remained stern.
+Finally, after accepting that Rock wasn't going to give in, Revy removed her cutlass from his forehead and backed off.
+Frustrated, she turned around toward the sun-blinded window to face away from him.

 "Dumbass.
 You know better than to break into my apartment.
 Next time I might just blow your fucking cap off."

-Rock's narrowed his eyes and stiffened his muscles.
+Rock's felt his temper flare at the insult.
 "That's bullshit Revy!
 I've come in here countless times before and you've never once put a gun to my head.
-What the hell is your problem?"
+What the hell is your problem!?"

 Revy didn't respond.
 She continued to stand facing the window with her cutlass in hand at her side.
 Rock let out a small sigh.
 He knew at this rate, he wasn't going to get anywhere playing hard ball.
 Something was seriously bothering her and if he wanted to find out what, he would have to change his game up.
 Slowly, he walked up to her from behind and placed his arms around her waist.
-He felt her muscles stiffen under his touch, but she quickly relaxed them.
+He felt her stiffen slightly under his touch.